 The employee experience is foundational to business performance.
 Sustaining customer experience efforts, improving products, and building a strong and reputable brand all require the help of your employees.
 Ultimately, it is their experiences – positive and negative – that will impact how hard they work, how much they collaborate, or whether they are invested in improving operational performance.

 In a world where money is no longer the primary motivating factor for employees, focusing on the employee experience is the most promising competitive advantage that organisations can create.

 Discover the fundamentals of employee experience as explained by the XM Institute

 The rise of employee experience

-The shift from old-school employee engagement to a more holistic approach to employee experience has been driven by a number of factors – including social media, changing demographics, and more volatile economic conditions.
+The shift from old-school employee engagement to the more holistic approach of employee experience has been driven by a number of factors – including social media, changing demographics, the pandemic, and more volatile economic conditions.

-- The millennial generation wants more opportunities to have their say and companies need to get a deeper understanding of a group who feel, think and behave differently to the generations before.
+- Millennials, and increasingly Gen Z, want more opportunities to have their say and companies need to get a deeper understanding of groups who feel, think and behave differently to previous generations.

-- The war for talent is fiercer than ever before – there are now more candidates for fewer jobs and experiences are one of the last ways to differentiate yourself as an employer.
+- The war for talent is fiercer than ever before – there are now more jobs and fewer candidates, and experiences are one of the last ways to differentiate yourself as an employer in the hiring process

-- Organisations are changing faster than ever – digitisation, disruption and other economic forces are causing companies to shrink and expand at a more rapid pace.
-There’s a need to really understand the impact this is having on people more regularly than once a year.
+- Organisations are changing faster than ever – digitisation, disruption, hybrid working, and other economic forces are causing companies to shrink and expand more rapidly.
+You need to understand the impact this is having on your people more regularly than once a year.

-- There’s an expectation for personalised employee experiences – employees now expect they’ll be treated as a unique person, just like they are when they interact with leading B2C brands as a consumer.
+- There’s an expectation for personalised employee experiences – employees now expect to be treated as a unique person, just like they are when they interact with leading B2C brands as a consumer.

 - The explosion of social media and the potential for damaging reviews to go viral has meant workplaces have become more transparent to protect company and brand reputation.